wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

-# Typed Continuations as a Structured Basis for Non-Local Control Flow
+# Typed Continuations

-This explainer document provides an informal presentation of the *typed continuations* proposal, which is a minimal and compatible extension to Wasm for structured non-local control flow.
+This document provides an informal presentation of the *typed continuations* proposal, a minimal and compatible extension to Wasm for structured non-local control flow.
 The proposal is minimal in the sense that it leverages the existing instruction set and type system.
-The proposal extends the instruction set with the bare minimum number of instructions to suspend, resume, and abort computations, whilst it extends the type system with a single new reference type for *continuations*.
+It extends the instruction set with instructions to suspend, resume, and abort computations, and extends the type system with a single new reference type for *continuations*.

 **TODO**
 * [x] Introduce the concept of delimited continuations